For students. Built one at a time.

 Requires a free Todoist account.
 Why we picked Todoist →

 One project per class.
-Color-coded by Todoist.
+Sorted before you look.

 When the plugin sees a new course on your class portal, you point it at a Todoist project.
 From then on, every assignment from CS 225 lands in CS 225.
 Every problem set from PHYS 211 lands in PHYS 211.
 The colors and labels you set in Todoist follow them to the device.